-While you are in Jodhpur city, you can identify numerable Insta worth locations.
-The blue city of India not only has streets to discover but witnessing Sunset in Jodhpur would also be a soulful experience.
+While in Jodhpur city, you can identify numerable Insta worth locations.
+Of course, the blue city of India has streets to discover, but witnessing Sunset in Jodhpur would also be a soulful experience.

-Some of the street foods and the places to try from –
+I have mentioned some of the Jodhpur street foods along with the places to try –

-Shahi Samosa from Shahi Samosa Shop nearby to the Clock Tower on Nai Sadak.
+- Shahi Samosa from Shahi Samosa Shop near the Clock Tower on Nai Sadak.

-All of these places mentioned above are present at a walkable distance from each other.
+All of these places mentioned above are present at a walkable distance.

-I believe that this short article had inspired you to explore the Jodhpur streets and capturing stunning images.
-While you make your way forward in exploration and don’t forget to try some of the Jodhpur Street foods.
+I believe that this short article has inspired you to explore the Jodhpur streets and capture stunning images.
+At the same time, you make your way forward in exploration, and don’t forget to try some of the Jodhpur Street foods.

 Let me know which photograph you liked the most?